droonga/droonga.org/tutorial/1.0.3/dump-restore/index.md

 ## Conclusion

 In this tutorial, you did backup a [Droonga][] cluster and restore the data.
-Moreover, you did replicate contents of an existing Droogna cluster to another empty cluster.
+Moreover, you did duplicate contents of an existing Droogna cluster to another empty cluster.

 Next, let's learn [how to add a new replica to an existing Droonga cluster](../add-replica/).